iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.bc.gov.health.hlbc.COVID19___1.19.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.bc.gov.health.hlbc.COVID19 3 reviews"/>
 </p>

+> The app recommended I get tested.
+I already know where the nearest testing centre is so I thought that was it, just show up.
+Nothing in the testing instructions was said about making an appointment until I drilled down to search the location for hours of operation.
+There in tiny tiny letters it says 'Appointment Required'.
+The finder app uses Chrome.
+Clicking on the text field pops up the keyboard and then closes it.
+So you can't type in your location to search.
+Pixel 3XL, Android 10<br> :date: __2020-06-14 02:55:44__

 > I think you need to add a prompt to set up the location.
 I'm happy to have this app.
 Tx<br> :date: __2020-05-13 09:24:24__

 > Stats are nice but the self assessment tells me to call 911 if I'm feeling confused.<br> :date: __2020-05-05 06:05:32__